 Outdoor cooking for Thanksgiving: The Turkey

 So you might be wondering by now just how we managed to cook our turkey off grid.
 When we had a smaller gathering at hunting camp, we baked our turkey in dutch ovens.
-We don’t have a dutch oven that will fit a full size turkery (do they even make dutch ovens that big?!).
+We don’t have a dutch oven that will fit a full size turkey (do they even make dutch ovens that big?!).
 Instead I bought turkey breasts at the grocery store and baked them in our largest 14″ dutch oven (you can find them here).
-Here’s our recipe for Dutch Oven Honey Brined Turkey Breasts we shared on our old blog a few years ago.

 Last year we had a larger gathering of friends at our house and needed a full size turkey.
 We used a turkey fryer to cook the turkey.
 I had never used one before and was amazed at how quickly it cooked a large bird.
 The turkey had a lightly crispy skin and the inside was so juicy.
 Surprisingly it wasn’t greasy either!